How Does the Exhaust System Work?

 What Does A Full Exhaust System Include?

 Before we take a detailed look at all components of your exhaust system, it helps to remember how many different parts make up this seemingly simple setup.
-So, to illustrate the inner workings of your car here’s a list of components you can expect to see in a full stainless-steel exhaust system:
+So, to illustrate the inner workings of your car here’s a list of components you can expect to see in a stainless-steel full exhaust system or say a complete exhaust system:

 What Are The Basic Parts Of The Exhaust System?